pengfei99/ApacheAtlas/rest_api/README.md

 curl http://localhost:21000/api/atlas/v2/search/basic?typeName=hive_db

 # a more complete curl command for search basic
-curl -X GET --header 'Accept: application/json' -u admin:kdHVNXuo1zMjnM32QqAk 'http://localhost:21000/api/atlas/v2/search/basic?typeName=GPFSDataFile'
+curl -X GET --header 'Accept: application/json' -u admin:pwd 'http://localhost:21000/api/atlas/v2/search/basic?typeName=GPFSDataFile'

 # if you don't want pass parameters with "?", you can also supply a JSON data payload
 # -g means globoff, when you set this option, you can specify URLs that contain the letters {}[] without having